jtpaulo/jtpaulo.github.io/_pages/portfolio.md

 ### [LazyFS: Lazy Filesystem Project]()

-**2020-Current**: The LazyFS project aims at providing a lazy file system implementation that can simulate the loss of data that was not synchronized to disk by applications (e.g., databases).I am responsible for INESC TEC's activities and team in the project.
+**2020-Current**: The LazyFS project aims at providing a lazy file system implementation that can simulate the loss of data that was not synchronized to disk by applications (e.g., databases).
+I am responsible for INESC TEC's activities and team in the project.
 The project includes the following partners: Jepsen, LLC.

 ### [PAStor: Programmable and Adaptable Storage for AI-oriented HPC Ecosystems (PT-UTAustin Exploratory Project)](https://pastor-project.github.io)